joef551/camel-cql/readme.md

 When a request arrives, in the form of a Camel in-message that specifies a SELECT method, the example client's three assigned and **distinct** SELECT statements become candidates for the request.
 The input parameters (key:value pairs) in the in-message's payload or body are used to decide which of the three to use.
 For example, if the payload contains one Map with one key:value pair of `username:joe`, then the second SELECT CQL statement will be used.
 If the payload contains only one Map with one key:value pair of `user:joe`, then the third SELECT statement is used.
 If there is no payload (i.e., no key:value pairs), then the first CQL select statement is used because it has no parameterized fields.
 An exception is thrown if a match cannot be found.

 <u>**If the payload comprises a list of maps, then all of the maps in the payload must have the same set of keys! </u>** If there is a list of maps, then it represents a batch UPDATE, INSERT, or DELETE.
+A list of maps cannot be used for a SELECT.

 <u>keyspace</u>